apache/incubator-retired-slider/src/site/markdown/configuration/specification.md

 All option values MUST be strings.

-#### `hoya.`
+#### `slider.`
-All options that begin with `hoya.` are intended for use by hoya and providers to configure the Hoya application master itself, and the application.
-For example, `hoya.container.failure.threshold` defines the number of times a container must fail before the role (and hence the cluster) is considered to have failed.
+All options that begin with `slider.` are intended for use by slider and providers to configure the Slider application master itself, and the application.
+For example, `slider.container.failure.threshold` defines the number of times a container must fail before the role (and hence the cluster) is considered to have failed.
 As another example, the zookeeper bindings such as `zookeeper.hosts` are read by the HBase and Ambari providers, and